 Employee avers that Agency illegitimately invoked a RIF and then failed to comply with the applicable RIF procedures.
-He argues that Agency did not comply with the lateral competition, priority reemployment, job sharing and reduced hours RIF provisions.
+She argues that Agency did not comply with the lateral competition, priority reemployment, job sharing and reduced hours RIF provisions.
 According to Employee, prior to the RIF, Agency had five (5) casework units and all five (5) units lost accreditation.
 Employees in all five (5) units performed tasks outside of each unit's primary function.
 However, the FEU was the only unit that was abolished.
 Employee reiterated that although employees in the FEU continued working after they lost their accreditation, Agency failed to consider job sharing before the RIF.
-Thus, he concludes that the RIF was a pretext.17
+Thus, she concludes that the RIF was a pretext.
+Employee further asserts that contrary to Agency's assertion that Employee's position was abolished for lack of work, Agency has presented no evidence to support this assertion.
+Employee maintains that she continued working at Agency even after the loss of accreditation: